An insider guide to business process mapping

 This is the most common type among all process maps.
 Process charts are a clear-cut collection of arrows and boxes, all leading from a defined start to an end.
 They can be hand-drawn on paper or boards.

-Microsoft Office is another medium used for creating a flow process chart, especially for SOPs and technical manuals.
+Microsoft Office is another medium used to create flow process charts, especially for SOPs and technical manuals.
 Others use Adobe Photoshop, but this is usually reserved for those who wish to print these processes onto a tarpaulin.

 The main advantage of this map is its simplicity and familiarity.
 However, its downside is the lack of flexibility, which can be challenging for some who have difficulties considering various steps in a complex process.